Cpf716/SimpleScript-2/Functions.md

 ### setSchema(con: int, schema: string)

 Precondition:   `con >= 0 && count schema > 0`<br>
-Postcondition:  sets the schema for connection `con`; returns `undefined`
+Postcondition:  sets the schema for connection `con`; returns 1 on success, otherwise returns 0 if no such connection exists or throws an exception if an error occurs

 ### update(con: int, sql: string)

 Precondition:   `con >= 0 && count sql > 0`<br>
-Postcondition:  returns the number of rows updated by `sql` query
+Postcondition:  returns the number of rows updated by `sql` query, otherwise returns -1 if no such connection exists or throws an exception if an error occurs

 ### write(path: string, data: any): string
 ### write(path: string, data: any, type: string): string